Up

 Understanding and managing risk is, however, just as important for private traders, investors, and small to medium-size organizations as it is for very large organizations.
 Organizations and investors typically need answers to questions such as:

-bullet What is the maximum loss that we can be 95% certain won't be exceeded over the next five days on our combined stock, bonds and options positions?
+bullet What is the maximum loss that we can be 95% confident won't be exceeded over the next five days on our combined stock, bonds and options positions?

 bullet What is our firm's exposure to foreign currency risk if we remain unhedged for the next ten days?